 At the heart of my work are questions about how theming can function outside of its commercial roots.
 Can a giant marquee transform a familiar urban landscape into a Wonderland?
 Can the game of mini golf highlight a community and celebrate its history?
 Can a flashy façade be used to entice people into intimate listening, finding value without money, being kind to strangers, and collecting and memorializing moments of generosity?

-I am visually and conceptually influenced by a number of contemporary artists whose work addresses humor and play through sculpture, installations and interactivity including Friends With You, Benedetto Bufalino, Misaki Kawai, Tonya Solley Thornton, Matthew Barton, Maurizio Cattelan and Andrea Loefke.
+I am influenced by a number of contemporary artists whose work addresses humor and play through sculpture, installation and interactivity including Friends With You, Benedetto Bufalino, Misaki Kawai, Tonya Solley Thornton, Matthew Barton and Andrea Loefke, to name a few.